Giovannicampo/KalmanFilter/docs/KALMAN.md

 | 661.230 | 751.572 | 1499.391 | 3000.497 | 4501.506 |
 | 660.744 | 751.281 | 1499.715 | 3000.206 | 4498.885 |

-It is clearly visible how variance from a measure from another increases as much as the distance does.
+It is clearly visible how variance from a measure to another increases as much as the distance does.

 <img src="../case_study/pics/marco_melo.jpg" style="zoom: 33%;" />

-For calculating the variance for each measurement we used this equation:
+For calculating the variance for each measurement we used the following equation:
 $$
 \sigma^2 = \frac{\sum{(x_i - x)^2}}{N}
 $$